 Federal level

-A charity that collects and stores information and data about people may be subject to the federal Privacy Act 1988 (Cth) (the Privacy Act).
-The Privacy Act applies to organisations based on several criteria, which may include charities.
+A charity that collects and stores people’s information and data may be subject to the Privacy Act 1988 (Cth) (the Privacy Act).
+The Privacy Act applies to organisations based on several criteria, some of which may be charities.

-As at February 2017, a charity will need to comply with the Privacy Act if it meets any of the following criteria:
+A charity must comply with the Privacy Act if it meets any of the following criteria:

 - has an annual turnover of more than $3 million